Integrations

 xgrep ci on a simulated GitHub Actions pull request: it detects the CI environment, runs a diff-aware scan against the merge-base, writes a SARIF report, and flags the command injection the change introduced

-xgrep emits native report formats for both major platforms.
+xgrep emits native report formats for GitHub, GitLab, and Azure DevOps (SARIF).
 Run it from the repository root (or pass --project-root) so file paths in the report match the repo and findings attach to the right lines.
 Combine with --baseline-commit to scan only what a pull request changed.
 See Output formats.

 Installing xgrep in CI